 [1] Setting Forth the Predicates for Employing Deviation Criteria

 In every determination of child support, the court must make a finding as to the amount of child support to be paid in accordance with the child support guidelines.
 Favrow v.
 Vargas, 231 Conn.
 1, 20 (1994) and Unkelbach v.
 McNary, 244 Conn.
 350, 367 (1998).
+This applies even if there is an interim period where there are differing support orders pending the sale of the marital residence.
+Wald v.
+Cortland-Wald, 226 Conn., App.
+752 (2024).
 Since the implementation of the child support guidelines, many practitioners have taken the position that in the event the income of the parties is in excess of the child support guidelines, the guidelines do not apply and the award can be crafted in any manner.
 This position is unfounded as the child support guidelines must be considered in all cases where there are children.
 Maturo v.
 Maturo, 296 Conn.
 80 (2010) and O’Brien v.
 O’Brien, 138 Conn.
 App.
 544 (2012).
 In the event the court orders a deviation from the child support guidelines, it must set forth the amount of child support which would be paid pursuant to the guidelines, the reasons why applying that amount would be inappropriate or inequitable, and to explain the deviation criteria which justifies the order.
 Anketell v.
 Kulldorff, 207 Conn.
 App.
 807, cert. denied 340 Conn.
 905 (2021), Wallbeoff v.
 Wallbeoff, 113 Conn.
 App.
 107, 112 (2009) and Savage v.
 Savage, 25 Conn.
 App.
 693 (1991).
 Failure to set forth the amount of child support is reversible error, even when making orders of unallocated alimony and support.
 O’Brien, 138 Conn.
 App. at 550.

 #Comment Begins